EthEmbedded/Raspi-Eth-Install/README.md

   4. ***May work on "Model A", but has not been tested

 ### Materials Needed:
-- Raspberry Pi development board (one of the models listed above)
+- Raspberry Pi development board (one of the models listed above, preferably the RasPi2)
-- 32GB micro SD Card(Raspi-2) or with SD Adapter(RasPiB/B+).
+- 64GB micro SD Card(Raspi2) or with SD Adapter(RasPiB/B+).
 	- *Suggestion*: Use Class 10 SanDisk Ultra or Extreme models with higher R/W speeds
 - Power Supply for Raspberry Pi(minimum 5VDC 1Amp micro USB)
 - Ethernet cable (to connect to available, DHCP enabled, internet router)